 Fashion Article by Emma Jayne Daniels

-Featuring a variety of everyday items, from laptop cases with embossed keyboard design to all sizes of bags, holders and pouches, in a mixture of unusual and exotic skins from pony and kangaroo to shark and ray skins, designer Natalia Brilli transforms these essentials into a luxurious contemporary, must-have collection for organised city life.
+Featuring laptop cases with embossed keyboard design to all sizes of bags, holders and pouches, in a mixture of unusual and exotic skins from pony and kangaroo to shark and ray skins, designer Natalia Brilli transforms accessories into a luxurious contemporary, must-have collection for organised city life.

 The bags and other classics are completed in warm, muted tones of ebony, ochre and taupe.
 Animal furs and skins and timeless leopard print adorn backpacks and large hobo bags ready to brave the urban jungle.
 The art and travel inspired pieces of the collection are a beacon of a cultured wearer.
 They are classic pieces that stand the test of time, with a hint of humour in ‘objects’ like the leather skateboard, the leather paper bags and the leather pouch embossed with the words ‘Skate and Destroy’ that harks back to the designer’s past.
 Writer Emma Daniels explores the brand’s foundations and extensive collection with owner, Natalia Brilli.

 Emma Jayne-Daniels: Tell us a little about the background of your self titled brand ‘Natalia Brilli’.

 Natalia Brilli: After studying at La Cambre in Brussels and completing a master’s degree at IFM in Paris, I launched my brand, of which it will soon be the 10th anniversary.

 EJD: What’s the spirit of your brand?
 What are the ethics and values is has been built on?